 - bg is the background color of the Radiobutton.

-- variable means the value will change so in this case we have set it var which is StringVar().
-Now the value provided must be a string.
-If var is set to IntVar() in that case value should be an integer.
+- variable means the value will change, so in this case we have set it to var, which is StringVar().
+Now, the value provided must be a string.
+If var is set to IntVar() in that case, value should be an integer.

-- value could be an integer or string depends upon the type of variable we have used.
+- value could be an integer or a string, depending on the type of variable we have used.
 Value helps in identifying which radio button is selected.

 - pack geometry method is used with permission to expand in available space & stick to their left.

-- When 3 radio buttons are placed with the same properties then they all look the same and organized.
+- When 3 radio buttons are placed with the same properties, then they all look the same and are organized.

 var = StringVar()